tum-vision/sublabel_relax/README.md

 ## Installation
 To run the code, first install the convex optimization framework [prost](https://github.com/tum-vision/prost) following the instructions presented there.

-It is required to add some additional proximal and linear operators to `prost`.
+It is required to add some additional proximal and linear operators to [prost](https://github.com/tum-vision/prost).
 To do so, create the file `CustomSources.cmake` in the directory `prost/cmake/` with the following contents:

 ```
 set(PROST_CUSTOM_SOURCES